PRAEGNANT

 Clonal evolution and subclonal characterization of breast cancer in axillary and distant metastases Sinn P

-BREAKOUT – International Breast Cancer Biomarker, Standard of Care and Real World Outcomes Study / PRAEGNANT data pooling Fasching PA, Belleville E
+PBREAKOUT – International Breast Cancer Biomarker, Standard of Care and Real World Outcomes Study / PRAEGNANT data pooling Fasching PA, Belleville E

 MESI-STRAT: Systems Medicine of Metabolic-Signaling networks: A new Concept for Breast Cancer Patient Stratification Schott S, Schneeweiss A, Opitz C